GEANT-DataPlaneProgramming/int-analytics/README.md

 ### Quick Start

-To start INT monitoring stack for the first time launch create docker volumes manually and then start all defined services:
+To start INT monitoring stack for the first time create docker volumes manually and then start all defined services:

 ```sh
 cd ./in_band_visualisation